 Who Should Enroll

 Senior and mid-level managers who want to deepen their understanding of what power is and how to use it in an accountable fashion.
 Additionally, those who want to improve their ability to coach others will find this program highly relevant.
-Participants must be prepared to engage in class discussions and role-playing exercises in small- and large-group settings.
+Participants are expected to take part in class discussions and engage in role-playing exercises in small- and large-group settings.
 Fluency in spoken English is essential to ensure effective participation in class activities.